 The Constitutions of Clarendon were series of statements laid down by Henry II regarding the relationship between the church and the state.
 One statement was the cause for the rift between Henry and Thomas Becket, that said that a member of the church who committed a crime should be available to be tried in a state court and not just a church one.
 Clarendon is near Salisbury.

 At the Council of Northampton the Welsh rebellion and the Constitution of Clarendon were discussed.
 The Council tried Thomas Becket and found him guilty of perjury for failure to appear at Council and heresy.
 Becket was sentenced to forfeiture of his possessions.
-The sentence was quashed by King Alexander III and Becket fled to Lincoln on the 14th and then France in early November.
+The sentence was quashed by Pope Alexander III and Becket fled to Lincoln on the 14th and then France in early November.

 Henry II of England, Louis VII of France and Thomas Becket met at Montmirail to hold peace talks.
 Becket submitted to Henry excepting only on one point, and the negotiations failed.
 A second meeting took place at St. Leger-en-Yvelines, and a papal ultimatum was served on Henry.